Norbert Blüm: Early life and education

 Born in Rüsselsheim am Main, Blüm attended the Volksschule.
 In 1950, aged 15, Blüm joined the CDU.
 This year he also joined the IG Metall.
 That's why he often was nicknamed Herz-Jesu-Marxist.
 He trained and worked locally as a toolmaker for Opel from 1949 to 1957.
 He was engaged in the factory as a youth representative.
 During this time, he was a founding member of the local Boy Scouts affiliation, the Deutsche Pfadfinderschaft Sankt Georg.
 In 1961 he passed his Abitur at an Abendgymnasium in Mainz, thereby obtaining the university entrance qualification.

 He studied German language and literature, history, philosophy and theology at the University of Bonn and University of Cologne until 1967.
 One of his teachers was Joseph Ratzinger.
 In 1967, he received his doctorate of philosophy (PhD) in Bonn with the dissertation Willenslehre und Soziallehre bei Ferdinand Tönnies.
 Ein Beitrag zum Verständnis von "Gemeinschaft und Gesellschaft".

 Career

+Career in national politics

+Blüm was a member of the Bundestag for the CDU from 1972 to 1981 and again from 1983 to 2002.

 From 1977 to 1987 Blüm was chairman of the Christian Democratic Employees' Association.
 He was a member of the CDU federal executive committee from 1969 to 2000.
-He was chairman of the CDU of the state of North Rhine-Westphalia from 1987 to 1999.

-Blüm was a member of the Bundestag for the CDU from 1972 to 1981 and from 1983 to 2002.
-From 1981 to 1982 he was Senator of Berlin.
 He was vice chairman of the federal CDU from 1981 to 1990 and again from 1992 to 2000.

+Career in state politics

+From 1981 to 1982 Blüm served as Senator of Berlin.